photo/frontend/documentation/api/PostGroupCreate.markdown

-Open Photo API / Get Photos
+Open Photo API / Create Group
 =======================
 #### OpenPhoto, a photo service for the masses